shahadl/Udacity-Data-Analysis-Nanodegree/Project_2/README.md

 - exploratory data analysis
 - conclusion

-so I can answer my questions:
+So I can answer my questions:
 1. Which `genres` are most popular?
 2. Is there a positive correlation between the `budget` of the movie and the `reveneu`?
 3. Which `year` has most released movies?